DroidSharp/Build/README.md

 # License

-Mono-Build is copyrighted (C) by Zachariah Brown and licensed under the terms of LGPL3.
+DroidSharp-Build is copyrighted (C) by Zachariah Brown and licensed under the terms of LGPLv3.